-- □ Each site uses 2PL

-- Read operations are performed locally

-- Write operations involve locking all copies of the data item (request a lock, obtain the lock, receive an acknowledgement)

-- The transaction is committed using 2PC
+Each site uses 2PL Read operations are performed locally Write operations involve locking all copies of the data item (request a lock, obtain the lock, receive an acknowledgement) The transaction is committed using 2PC

-- Main optimizations are based on the idea of quorums (but all we will say about this protocol also applies to quorums)
+Main optimizations are based on the idea of quorums (but all we will say about this protocol also applies to quorums)

-increases the response time and, thereby, the conflict profile of the transaction.
+The way replication takes place (one operation at a time), increases the response time and, thereby, the conflict profile of the transaction.
 The message overhead is too high (even if broadcast facilities are available).